Razer Switchblade

-The Razer Switchblade is a concept design of a portable gaming device developed by Razer.
+The Razer Switchblade was a concept design of a portable gaming device developed by Razer.
 It was first unveiled on January 5, 2011 at the Consumer Electronics Show (CES).
 The Switchblade won The Best of CES 2011 People's Voice award.

-The Switchblade's main goal is to provide gamers with the functionality of a Windows computer, combined with the portability of a handheld device.
-It features a multitouch LCD screen and an adaptive keyboard that changes keys depending on the game being played.
+The Switchblade's main goal was to provide gamers with the functionality of a Windows computer, combined with the portability of a handheld device.
+It featured a multitouch LCD screen and an adaptive keyboard that changed keys depending on the game being played.

+After the criticism and bugs on the Switchblade, Razer stopped updating the device and moved the Switchblade team over to the Razer Blade, which was then announced at PAX 2011, and released on August 26, 2011.

 Development

-In 2009, Razer sec hired a team of engineers who used to work for Apple, HP, and Dell.
-They started a project, codenamed the "Switchblade", which is a portable gaming device that "would revolutionize the future of gaming".
+In 2009, Razer hired a team of engineers who used to work for Apple, HP, and Dell.
+They started a project, codenamed the "Switchblade", which was a portable gaming device that "would revolutionize the future of gaming".
 When asked about the development of the Switchblade, Razer's CEO, Min-Liang Tan, believed that the development of the Switchblade started from a small gaming peripheral company, into a well-known corporation that would develop the first full portable PC gaming console.
 He said "Razer isn't just about bringing innovation to the PC, but creating products that will change the future of gaming.
 The Razer Switchblade is one such product."

-Although the current development of the Switchblade hinted that it might be priced about 250-600 Dollars, Razer says that the final product might not look anything like its current prototype.
+Although the development of the Switchblade hinted that it would've been priced at about 250-600 dollars, Razer says that the final product would've not looked anything like its prototype.

-As of 2023, Razer doesn't support app development of Switchblade UI.

 Features

 External appearance

-The Razer Switchblade has a traditional netbook form factor.
+The Razer Switchblade had a traditional netbook form factor.
 When compared to a standard Nintendo DS the Switchblade's dimensions are only slightly larger.
-When the lid is folded, the Switchblade is 172mm x 115mm x 25 mm.
-The Razer Switchblade is about 7mm thicker than the MacBook Air when folded.
+When the lid is folded, the Switchblade is 172 mm × 115 mm × 25 mm.
+The Razer Switchblade was about 7 mm thicker than the MacBook Air when folded.
 On the outside, the Switchblade is completely black except for the green Razer logo in the middle.
-The weight of the product is currently unknown to the public.
+The weight of the product was not revealed to the public.

 Internal appearance

 The Switchblade opens up and closes like a notebook computer.
-The monitor is a multitouch LCD screen and is measured 7 inches across diagonally.
-On the right edge of the Switchblade is an AC input and mini HDMI output port, which is able to connect to a monitor for display with an HDMI cable.
+The monitor was a multitouch LCD screen and is measured 7 inches across diagonally.
+On the right edge of the Switchblade is an AC input and mini HDMI output port, which was able to connect to a monitor for display with an HDMI cable.
 On the left edge is a standard full sized USB 3.0 port.
 On the bottom of the keyboard are standard headphone and microphone jacks.
 The top of the monitor is embedded with a built in webcam.